After years of exploring the Spanish Pyrenees, here are some of the most beautiful places I think every first-time visitor should see.

 6. Valle de Tena & The Zipline

 Valle de Tena is another beautiful region of the Spanish Pyrenees worth visiting.
-It is known for its beautiful villages, like Biesca, Lanuza, Sallent de Gallego, El Pueyo de Jaca, Piedrafita de Jaca, Tramacasilla de Tena, and Hoz de Jaca.
+It is known for some of the most beautiful villages in the whole of the mountain range, like Biescas, Lanuza, Sallent de Gállego, El Pueyo de Jaca, Piedrafita de Jaca, Tramacastilla de Tena, and Hoz de Jaca.
 Although avid hikers will love the trails Ibón de Espelunciecha, Ibón de Piedrafita, Vuelta al pantano de Lanuza, and Paseo del camino de las Palizas.

-Valle de Tena holds a special place in my memory box.
-I tried the Tirolina Valle Tena zip line for the first time (it’s the longest double zip line in Europe).
-It’s definitely one of the most adventurous activities in Spain.
-The ride turned out to be less scary than I initially expected, but the views were absolutely breathtaking.
+Valle de Tena also holds a special place in my heart.
+It’s where I first faced my fears on the Tirolina Valle Tena – the longest double zip line in Europe!
+While it’s easily one of the most adventurous activities in Spain, the ride actually turned out to be much less scary than I anticipated.
+Plus, the breathtaking views of the Pyrenees made it completely worth it.

 7. Ainsa & Valle de Cinca

-Aínsa is one of Spain’s top medieval towns and is officially considered one of the most beautiful places to visit in the Spanish Pyrenees.
-Thanks to its well-preserved architecture and stunning mountain setting, Aínsa is a popular destination for tourists.
-When visiting, make sure not to miss local landmarks such as La Plaza Mayor de Aínsa, Castillo de Aínsa, and Iglesia de Santa María.
-The last time I visited Aínsa at sunset, it became one of my favorite sunset spots in the world.
+Aínsa is one of Spain’s top medieval towns and almost always tops any list of the most beautiful places to visit in the Spanish Pyrenees.
+Thanks to its well-preserved medieval architecture and stunning mountain setting, Aínsa is a popular destination for tourists – it feels like a real-life fairytale.
+When visiting, make sure not to miss local landmarks such as Plaza Mayor de Aínsa, Castillo de Aínsa, and Iglesia de Santa María.
+Also, the last time I visited Aínsa at sunset, it became one of my favorite sunset spots in the world.

 For breathtaking views, head to Mirador Balcón de Aínsa and Mirador del Cinca.
 By the way, just 18 km from Aínsa, there is another spectacular panorama at Castillo de Samitier.
 Other must-see stops in the Valle de Cinca area include Salinar de Naval, Torre de Abizanda, Atalaya de Tou, Tella, and Garganta de Escuaín.